OctopusDeploy/docs/docs/projects/variables/variable-filters.md

 ## JSON parsing {#VariableSubstitutionSyntax-JSONParsingjson}

-Octostache 2.x (bundled with **Octopus 3.5**) includes an update to support parsing JSON formatted variables natively, and using their contained properties for variable substitution.
+Octostache 2.x includes an update to support parsing JSON formatted variables natively, and using their contained properties for variable substitution.

 Given the variable: